Posted by James Eisner ● 9/25/18 4:36 AM

 Does any of this sound familiar?
 If you answered “yes,” keep reading.

-After debating the different solutions, Jacobs & Schlesinger decided on G Suite in 2013.
+After debating the different solutions, Jacobs & Schlesinger decided on Google Workspace in 2013.
 As a first step, they chose to move their documents into Google Drive.
 While Drive helped, their workflows were still slow and their IT solutions weren’t as centralized as they would have liked.

-G Suite and AODocs have also allowed Jacobs & Schlesinger to bridge the gap between Microsoft Office and G Suite.
+Google Workspace and AODocs have also allowed Jacobs & Schlesinger to bridge the gap between Microsoft Office and Google Workspace.
 Many of their attorneys were working exclusively with Microsoft documents.
 The cloud has given them the flexibility to work on those files in Google Drive while still using the tools that they were familiar with.
 However, they now don’t have to worry about how to share those documents or which document is the current version.

 The firm has also sped up its contract management processes.
 They’ve been able to completely automate their contract review process using customized workflows.
 All parties can now sign the contract digitally, which helps the firm avoid waiting for physical signatures and speeds up the client retention process.